soraxas/firmware/README.md

 ## Contributing

-If you wish to add some functionality, preferably fork the repo, implement it and post PR.
-Alternatively, feel free to fire tickets with feature requests...
+If you wish some functionality, feel free to fire tickets with feature requests...
+Or fork the repo and post PR.

 ## Adding new features